-Building on the experience gained from the Aether S project, our team has begun development on our next-generation research rocket.
-Named Aether M, the vehicle is expected to carry a 3U CubeSat payload, powered by a hybrid rocket engine developed in-house.
-Our primary goal for this platform is the flight-testing of our custom-developed onboard electronics and parachute recovery systems.
-Additionally, the universal design of the engine section will allow us to integrate a wide range of rocket motors in the future.
+With the experience gained during the development of the Aether S rocket, our team has embarked on developing the next generation of research rockets.
+Named Aether M, this vehicle will be capable of lifting a 3-unit (3U) CubeSat payload using a hybrid rocket engine developed by our team.
+Our next development goal is to test our unique onboard electronics and parachute deployment systems during flight on this platform.
+The universal design of the engine section allows us to integrate a wide range of rocket engines in the future.

-Following the solid-propellant rocket motors used in the Aether S rocket family, our team committed to developing a more cost-effective and safer alternative.
-We chose hybrid rocket engines, where the fuel is present as a single, homogeneous solid component, while the oxidizer required for propulsion is injected into the combustion chamber as a liquid or gas.
-We conducted our first successful hybrid engine test during the 2024 season, which is captured in the video below.
-Since then, the engine has been successfully adapted for the Aether M rocket platform.
-Our future objective is to further refine the engine and deploy higher-performance versions during upcoming Aether M missions.
+Following the solid propellant rocket motors used in the Aether S rocket family, our team set out to to developing a more cost-effective and safer alternative.
+We chose to pursue hybrid propulsion systems, where the fuel is in a solid state, while the oxidizer is injected into the combustion chamber as a liquid or gas.
+We conducted the first successful hybrid propulsion test during the 2024 season, which is captured in the video below.
+Since then, the propulsion system has been adapted to the Aether M rocket family platform.
+Our next objective is to further enhance the propulsion system and deploy a more powerful version of it during upcoming Aether M missions.

 BME Aerospace Team is developing the next member of the Aether S rocket family in 2023.
 The Aether S Mk2 platform is going to be a service-ready launch capacity, that is as responsive and cost-effective as its predecessor, but with a much higher degree of automation.